ScaleVoice/gemini-voice-to-voice/README.md

 # Gemini Voice-to-Voice Chat

 A Python implementation of real-time voice conversation with Google's Gemini AI model.
-This project enables natural, bidirectional voice communication with Gemini, supporting multi-turn conversations and interruptions.
+This project enables natural, bidirectional voice communication with Gemini, supporting multi-turn conversations.
+This is an improved version of [philschmid's Gemini Voice implementation](https://gist.github.com/philschmid/cb8c98f0781e4e52e5d364ff39e2ccd2) with fixes for turn handling and other improvements.

 ## Features